arschles/go-in-5-minutes/episode4/README.md

 ## Thanks

-... to everybody who has suggested new screencasts or given a :+1: on an existing issue.
-I'm listening, so keep them coming!
+... to everybody who has suggested new screencasts or giving a :+1: on an existing issue.
+I'm listening, so keep them coming! https://github.com/arschles/go-in-5-minutes/issues

 ## Note